davidvargash1991/RetriveCoordinatesCSharp/README.md

 # RetriveCoordinatesCSharp
-App for retriving and saving coordinates from google maps based on city name
+Console App for retriving and saving coordinates from google maps based on city name to a given SDQL Server database